The Best Time To Visit Cozumel: A Month By Month Guide

 Again, we recommend sticking with water activities near the coast, but if you do venture out into the jungle or to the ruins, be sure to bring plenty of water with you to combat the semi-stifling heat!

-During the quiet month of July, there is a slight uptick of tourists (compared to June) as this usually marks the start of summer vacation.
-However, there is still a general lack of crowds which is totally awesome for those looking for a quieter, more peaceful trip.
+July sees slightly more visitors (compared to June) as this usually marks the start of summer vacation.
+However, crowds are still quite thin, which is totally awesome for those looking for a quieter trip.

 Accommodation rates and flight prices are still very affordable during this month.